Secure CheckoutPersonal information is secured with SSL technology.

 Bimal Krishna Banik is Professor and Senior Researcher in the Department of Mathematics and Natural Sciences at Prince Mohammad Bin Fahd University, Kingdom of Saudi Arabia.
 Since completing his postdoctoral research at Case Western Reserve University (USA) and Stevens Institute of Technology (USA), Professor Banik has held positions as Tenured Full Professor in Chemistry and First President’s Endowed Professor in Science & Engineering at the University of Texas-Pan American, Edinburg, and as Vice President of Research & Education Development of Community Health Systems of South Texas.
 Professor Banik has more than 400 peer-reviewed publications to his name, has secured over $7 million in grants, and has won multiple awards for his research, teaching, mentoring, advising, and public service.
 He has presided over numerous research sessions at top conferences in the field, including one at the Nobel Prize celebration in Germany.
 He has served as the Editor-in-Chief of 14 international journals.

-Professor and Senior Researcher, Deanship of Research Development & College of Natural Sciences, Prince Mohammed Bin Fahd University in Kingdom of Saudi Arabia
+Professor and Senior Researcher, Deanship of Research Development and College of Natural Sciences, Prince Mohammed Bin Fahd University, Kingdom of Saudi Arabia

 Elsevier.com visitor survey